 Yes!
 Part-time foster parents who welcome children into their home on a temporary basis are a vital part of our program.
-They offer the breaks (respite) our foster children and parents may need in order to achieve success.
+They offer the breaks (respite) our foster children and parents may need in order to achieve success and prevent disruption.
 Respite care can involve one night, one weekend, or longer if necessary.

 What are the ages of foster children?